 Jane’s best friends, Sutton and Kat, are making it in New York—often in every which way one can interpret the phrase “making it.”
-Sutton, a stylist at Scarlet, has finally married her long-time beau (who happens to be 20 years her senior).
-But with a baby on the way, she’s still figuring out how to balance her career with her personal life.
-Kat recently lost her job at Scarlet after speaking out against a board member who supports conversion therapy (something she is vehemently against, being a lesbian woman herself).
-But she’s finding new ways to make her voice heard as a bartender at an influential liberal women’s club.
+Sutton, a stylist at Scarlet, married and then separated from her beau, and she’s still figuring out how to balance her career with her personal life.
+Kat’s navigating her own bumpy career patch and, of course, her own relational dramas with various lesbian partners.

 This is not to say that these young professionals are both gluten-and moral-free.
 They care deeply for one another, and each tries to hold firm to her own sets of (admittedly flexible) values in a high-pressure, largely amoral industry.
 They may want a bite of the Big Apple, but they don’t want to choke on the core.

 But while The Bold Type’s characters are engaging, sometimes sympathetic and may even make heartening decisions on occasion, the road to those decisions can be fraught with some alarming potholes.